Skip to Content

 Step 9:

-For the last step, glue the orange triangle under the glued black circles.
+For the last step, glue the orange triangle under the glued black circles to make the orange beak (in this case it looks slightly red).
 To make it look like a beak make sure the triangle is pointing down.

 penguin craft face